haiku/haiku/docs/develop/file_systems/overview.rst

 in a more controlled environment.
 This can be achieved through the use of a "filesystem shell": a simple application that runs the filesystem code, and allows performing specific operations through a command line interface.
-It can be executed on any platform (Haiku or another supported one such as Linux).
+It can be executed on Haiku, or on other supported platforms, such as Linux.

-Example of fs_shell implementations are available under src/tests/add-ons/kernel/file_systems/ for the bfs and btrfs filesystems.
+Examples of fs_shell implementations are available under src/tests/add-ons/kernel/file_systems/ for the bfs and btrfs filesystems.

 For example, to build the fs_shell for btrfs, use